Smoothex/cloud-based-traffic-light-assistant/README.md

 ## Express server
 To start the Express server, use the npm start command.
 This command runs the application in the Metro Builder.
-By default, the server listens on localhost:3000, so ensure that no other application is using this port.
-For further configuration, have a look at the[ official express docs](https://expressjs.com/en/5x/api.html)
+By default, the server listens on `localhost:3000`, so ensure that no other application is using this port.
+For further configuration, have a look at the [official express docs](https://expressjs.com/en/5x/api.html).

-To ensure accessibility by the server, place the files in the './server/data/*' directory.
-These files, containing Maps data, should follow the naming convention MAPS_<identifier>.json (e.g., MAPS_643@49030.json) and must be a json files.
+To ensure accessibility by the server, place the files in the `./server/data/*` directory.
+These files, containing Maps data, should follow the naming convention `MAPS_<identifier>.json` (e.g., MAPS_643@49030.json) and must be of type JSON.

 ### Troubleshooting

 If the application doesn't have access to our local express server , first check if the wifi is switched on.

-Next for mac or linix users, execute `ifconfig en0` on terminal , which gives you the IP address assigned to the interface.
-This inet address '192.168.1.101' needs to be copied to the ./app/index.tsx in line 138.
+Next for macOS or Linux users, execute `ifconfig en0` on terminal , which gives you the IP address assigned to the interface.
+This inet address `192.168.1.101` needs to be copied to the `./app/index.tsx` in line 138.

 #### TODO
--[] add this inet address in separate config file
+- add this inet address in separate config file

 ![Screenshot 2024-07-24 at 09 05 48](https://github.com/user-attachments/assets/2ee6fa58-2999-4bca-9f8d-ab1b1a077508)